saoter/SDC_L1/README.md

-# MLOps Lecture 1 - Intro to APIs & DataBases
+# MLOps Lecture 9 - MLOps in Business context

 This repository contains lecutre slides, python scripts and dataset for the first lecture.